Aldbury: The Valiant Trooper

 The 17th-century cottages that form the Trooper have served as alehouses for several centuries.
 The first traceable evidence dates back to 1752 when the pub – then known as The Royal Oak – was left in the will of one John Barnes.
 Its next owner was Isaac Dell Master, whose initials "ID" and the date "1769" can be seen carved in the brickwork alongside the main front window.
 The name changed to The Trooper Alehouse in 1803 – rumoured to be because the Duke of Wellington met his troops here to discuss tactics.
 In the 1970s, Playboy executive Victor Lownes was a regular customer at the Valiant Trooper.
+In 2023, the pub reopened after restoration as the Trooper, with an adjoining café opening in 2024.

 Parish council

 Aldbury Parish Council is the local administrative body and covers Aldbury village itself and the hamlet at Tring Station – in Saxon times, Aldbury lay in Dacorum, one of the Hundreds of Hertfordshire and in 1973, the Dacorum Borough of Hertfordshire providing recycling, ultimate planning authority and certain business and leisure services was created with Aldbury in it.